 Kazimierz Pawłowicz

-Kazimierz Pawłowicz was born in Kalisz, Poland in 1871 but lived in Lithuania during his childhood when his father moved from Kalisz to establish himself on the Powyrwicie manor.
+Kazimierz Pawłowicz was born in Kalisz, Poland on 14th January 1869 but lived in Lithuania during his childhood when his father moved from Kalisz to establish himself on the Powyrwicie manor.

 Kazimierz was an engineer in the brick-making and construction business, who made his fortune building/managing brick factories in Russia and Japan and later developing housing estates in Poland.